mkkhedawat/ploty/README.md

 ## Results

-Results and discussion were published on Medium: [This will make you rethink the Programming Language of the year ](https://mkkhedawat.medium.com/this-will-make-you-rethink-the-programming-language-of-the-year-c84c3522eca6)
+Results and discussions were published on Medium: [This will make you rethink the Programming Language of the year ](https://mkkhedawat.medium.com/this-will-make-you-rethink-the-programming-language-of-the-year-c84c3522eca6)

 ## References